ProjectAliB/ProjectAli.github.io/Reports/Weekly reports/# Work session 01 - 13112023.md

 ![brushless motor](https://github.com/ProjectAliB/ProjectAli.github.io/blob/cf0484b16a6a9bf3249d1c41d9acbb389cd07119/Ressources/Images%26Pictures/20231116_153720.jpg)

 The motor however still didn't seem to be working, although it was alimented by 12V.
 The problem may reside ine the code.

+## Next goal

+Looking for a code that enable me to control the speed of the brushless motor.